 Cause 2: Your Toshiba external hard disk is used by Time Machine

-Another common cause of external hard drive read-only on Mac is Time Machine backups.
+Another common cause of an external hard drive read-only on Mac is Time Machine backups.
 Sometimes, Time Machine will pop up notifications asking whether you want to use the drive for backups.
 If you agree with it, the drive will be reserved for Time Machine backups and become read-only to any other files.

 Cause 3: Your Toshiba external hard drive has read-only permissions